EU-Resonance/mqtt-s2-resource-manager-template/README.md

 }
 ```

-A (dummy) CEM interface which emulates this behaviour and responds to the RM messages and can be set up by
+A dummy CEM interface that emulates this behaviour and responds to RM messages can be set up with
 ```
 docker run -d \
   --name cem_interface \